 STACPUB noted the increased importance of computers to the work of the Scientific Council and recommended that Scientific Council form an Ad hoc Working Group to review current and future needs.

 The Chairman thanked the participants for their valuable contributions, and in particular the Assistant Executive Secretary and the NAFO Secretariat for preparation of documentation, and the rapporteur for compiling the report.
-There being no further business, the meeting was adjourned.
+The meeting was then adjourned.